DJF3/webex-teams-translate-bot-session/README.md

 ## 2. Send Webex Teams Message

-Using the Webex Teams SDK - send message to Webex Teams user:
+Using the Webex SDK - send message to Webex user:

 step2-send-webexteams-message.py

 ## 3. Create Webhook

-Using the Webex Teams SDK - create a webhook for the bot:
+Using the Webex SDK - create a webhook for the bot:

 step3-create-webhook.py

 ## 4. Bot: get message text

-UGet the actual message text:
+Get the actual message text:

 step4-bot-get-message.py